apache/apisix/docs/en/latest/architecture-design/upstream.md

 #
 -->

-Upstream is a virtual host abstraction that performs load balancing on a given set of service nodes according to configuration rules.
-Upstream address information can be directly configured to `Route` (or `Service`).
-When Upstream has duplicates, you need to use "reference" to avoid duplication.
+Upstream is a virtual host abstraction that performs load balancing on a given set of service nodes according to the configured rules.

+Although Upstream can directly configured to the [Route](./route.md) or [Service](./route.md), using an Upstream object is recommended when there is duplication as shown below.

 ![upstream-example](../../../assets/images/upstream-example.png)

-As shown in the image above, by creating an Upstream object and referencing it by ID in `Route`, you can ensure that only the value of an object is maintained.
+By creating an Upstream object and referencing it by `upstream_id` in the Route, you can ensure that there is only a single value of the object that needs to be maintained.

-Upstream configuration can be directly bound to the specified `Route` or it can be bound to `Service`, but the configuration in `Route` has a higher priority.
-The priority behavior here is very similar to `Plugin`.
+An Upstream configuration can be directly bound to a Route or a Service, but the configuration in Route has a higher priority.
+This behavior is consistent with priority followed by the [Plugin](./plugin.md) object.

 ### Configuration

-In addition to the basic complex equalization algorithm selection, APISIX's Upstream also supports logic for upstream passive health check and retry, see [this link](../admin-api.md#upstream).
+In addition to the equalization algorithm selections, Upstream also supports passive health check and retry for the upstream.
+You can learn more about this [here](../admin-api.md#upstream).

-Create an upstream object use case:
+To create an Upstream object, you can use the Admin API as shown below:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/upstreams/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '